Best Cordless Drill of 2021

-If you are searching for solid value and hoping to get the most bang for the buck out of your cordless drill, it is hard to go wrong with the Ryobi P252.
-This cordless drill did very well across the most important tests, all while costing a fraction of what the top drills do.
-This tool did a respectable job with even the toughest drilling tasks and drove in large lag screws without too much complaining.
+We think it'd be hard to go wrong with the Ryobi P252 if you are hoping to get the most bang for your buck out of a cordless drill.
+This model performed very well in the most critical tests while priced at a fraction of the top drills' cost.
+This tool did a respectable job with the toughest drilling tasks and drove large lag screws in without too much trouble.

 Read Full Review: Ryobi P252

-If the Ryobi P252 is a bit more than you want to spend or not readily available, then you should consider the Craftsman CMCD700C1.
-This tool is a little less expensive than the P252 but has almost the same amount of power.
+This tool is one of the least expensive options out there but holds its own against the more costly tools.
 The Craftsman did surprisingly well in some of our toughest tests, handling the 5" hole saw without issue and offering plenty of control when it came to setting countersunk fasteners to the appropriate depth.
-It isn't overly heavy and would be a great compliment to the occasional DIYer's or homeowner's toolbox.
+It isn't overly heavy and would be a great addition to the occasional DIYers or a homeowner's toolbox.

-However, the Craftsman isn't our top recommendation if you are shopping on a budget and looking to use this tool as the foundation for your eventual cordless tool collection.
-We haven't found the library of compatible tools to be as popular or readily available as other battery systems and it's overall much smaller as well.
-Coupled with the fact that you only get a single battery, we would suggest investing a bit more if you are planning on procuring more cordless tools in the future.
-Despite that, we were overall impressed with the performance of the Craftsman given its budget nature and would readily recommend it if you are only planning on buying a drill.
+However, if you are shopping on a budget and looking to use this drill as the foundation for your eventual cordless tool collection, the Craftsman isn't our top recommendation.
+Overall it is a much smaller drill, and we don't think the library of compatible tools is as popular or readily available as other battery systems.
+Combined with the fact that you only get a single battery, we'd suggest investing in a different drill if you plan to purchase more cordless tools in the future.
+Despite that, we were impressed with the Craftsman's performance, given its affordable nature.
+If you only want to buy a drill, we would definitely recommend it.

 Read Full Review: Craftsman CMCD700C1